Grampound

-Grampound with Creed (where the 2011 census population is included) is the civil parish of which the village of Grampound and the village of Creed are the main settlements.
-Formerly, part of Grampound was in the parish of Creed and part was in the parish of Probus.
+Toponymy

-The name Grampound comes from the Norman French: grand (great), pont (bridge), referring to the bridge over the River Fal, with its spelling varying over the last 600 years following the name Ponsmur (Cornish) which was recorded in 1308.
-The population of Grampound with Creed was 654 in the 2011 census.
+The name Grampound comes from the Norman French: grand (great), pont (bridge), referring to the bridge over the River Fal, with its spelling varying over the last 600 years.
+The Cornish name Ponsmeur has the same meaning and was first recorded in 1308.

 History

 The area around Grampound was settled in prehistoric times, and in the early medieval period the parish of Creed and the manor of Tybesta were established here.
-Grampound grew after the Norman conquest as the main crossing place on the Fal, a focus for travellers and traders moving between west Cornwall and England.
-Thus Grampound became one of the most important towns in medieval Cornwall with a rich and vibrant history.
-The bridge from which the town took its name is first recorded in 1296.
-The first charter was granted by the Earl of Cornwall in 1332 and the town remained important until the 15th century.
-Thereafter it declined and John Norden refers to the inhabitants as "few and poore" in his account published in 1584.
+Grampound grew after the Norman Conquest as the main crossing place on the Fal, a focus for travellers and traders moving between west Cornwall and England.
+A charter was granted by John of Eltham, Earl of Cornwall, in 1332.
+The town remained important until the 15th century but then went into decline.
+John Norden referred to the inhabitants as "few and poore" in his account published in 1584.

-It was formerly considered a town and the Grampound constituency elected two members to the Unreformed House of Commons from the reign of Edward VI until it was disfranchised in 1821, after a corruption scandal that led to the conviction and imprisonment of several men for bribery.
-MPs who represented the town include William Noye, John Hampden, Grey Cooper and Charles Wolfran Cornwall.